PranavSureshBabu/Bone-Break-Classification/README.md

 **About the Dataset :**

 The dataset covers a range of bone fracture classes, such as avulsion fractures, comminuted fractures, fracture-dislocations, greenstick fractures, hairline fractures, impacted fractures, longitudinal fractures, oblique fractures, pathological fractures, and spiral fractures.

+The dataset link can be found here - https://www.kaggle.com/datasets/pkdarabi/bone-break-classification-image-dataset

 **Objective :**